gregorybleiker/cljd-templates/README.md

 ### Flutter
 If you are developing a flutter app, you need the tooling installed to build the flutter app (eg. android sdk)

-### Docker
-If you plan on using containers for creation or development, this repo samples are using podman, but you could easily change to docker.
-Just replace `podman` with `docker` in the samples.
-You need to install the container runtime and tooling yourself.

 ## Getting Started